 Can Cats Taste Spicy Food?
-Cat’s Sense of Taste
+Understanding Cats’ Tolerance for Spicy Cuisine

 Cat's Sense of Taste

-No, Cats Cannot taste spicy food because cats are obligate carnivores; they do not have the ability to taste spicy or sweet, which is usually associated with carbs.
+Cats Cannot taste spicy food as humans do.
+Cats are obligate carnivores; they do not have the ability to taste spicy or sweet, which is usually associated with carbs.
 Most of their diet consists of protein from meat, rather than carbohydrates.

 Even though cats can’t taste it, can cats eat spicy food?
 And if so, how about all the many hot meal options?
 Can cats eat hot foods?
 Can cats eat jalapenos?
 What about hot foods, like black pepper and wasabi?